Skip to main content

 For an in-depth overview on container queries, please read Say Hello to CSS Container Queries by Ahmad Shadeed

-Container queries are here!
+Container queries have arrived.
 The long-awaited CSS feature has finally landed behind a flag in Chrome Canary.
-In this article, we'll take a look at an example of using them in conjunction with a clever, AI-based cropping solution from Cloudinary.
+We’ll look at how to pair them with Cloudinary’s AI-based cropping.

-Before we get to container queries, let's discuss a widely available CSS feature: media queries.
-You've likely heard about media queries in CSS; they are frequently used in modern responsive web design, where we can change our application according to the browser's viewport width or the screen resolution.
-The most typical use-case for them would be to use "breakpoints" and render elements differently when the browser window gets resized.
+Before we get to container queries, let’s talk about what we already have: media queries.
+You’ve probably used them.
+They let us reshape our application based on the browser’s viewport width or screen resolution.
+The most typical use case is setting breakpoints and rendering elements differently when the browser window gets resized.

 See the Pen ZEebYYr by Cloudinary (@Cloudinary) on CodePen.

-Container queries allow us to adjust elements based on the width of their parent.
-In the same way, how media queries would change the elements in navigation, container queries allow the reconstruction of children.
+Container queries let us adjust elements based on the width of their parent.
+Just as media queries reshape navigation items, container queries reshape children based on their container.

 Let’s consider a card component: